 At about 8 a.m., Japanese planes filled the sky over Pearl Harbor.
 Bombs and bullets rained onto the vessels moored below.
 At 8:10, a 1,800-pound bomb smashed through the deck of the battleship USS Arizona and landed in her forward ammunition magazine.
 The ship exploded and sank with more than 1,000 men trapped inside.
 Next, torpedoes pierced the shell of the battleship USS Oklahoma.
 With 400 sailors aboard, the Oklahoma lost her balance, rolled onto her side and slipped underwater.
 By the time the attack was over, every battleship in Pearl Harbor–USS Arizona, USS Oklahoma, USS California, USS West Virginia, USS Utah, USS Maryland, USS Pennsylvania, USS Tennessee and USS Nevada–had sustained significant damage.
 (All but USS Arizona and USS Utah were eventually salvaged and repaired.)

-In all, the Japanese attack on Pearl Harbor crippled or destroyed 18 American ships and nearly 300 airplanes.
+In all, the Japanese attack on Pearl Harbor crippled or destroyed nearly 20 American ships and more than 300 airplanes.
 Dry docks and airfields were likewise destroyed.
 Most important, almost 2,500 men were killed and another 1,000 were wounded.

 But the Japanese had failed to cripple the Pacific Fleet.
 By the 1940s, battleships were no longer the most important naval vessel: Aircraft carriers were, and as it happened, all of the Pacific Fleet’s carriers were away from the base on December 7.
 (Some had returned to the mainland and others were delivering planes to troops on Midway and Wake Islands.)
 Moreover, the Pearl Harbor assault had left the base’s most vital onshore facilities–oil storage depots, repair shops, shipyards and submarine docks–intact.
 As a result, the U.S. Navy was able to rebound relatively quickly from the attack.